Barbale98/Enhanced_NSGA-II_EFJSP-TT/README.md

 >Brandimarte's dataset
 >Instances used in my Thesis

-NSGAII.py contains the original NSGA-II multi-objective algorithm VNS-NSGA-II algorithm extend NSGA-II algorithm with a VNS block MDR algorithm both for makespan and energy is a novel algorithm developed to solve FJSP EVNS-NSGA-II algorithm uses MDR to initialise part of the population and optain near optimal solutions
+MILP.py contains the MILP formulation of the problem solved with GUROBI NSGAII.py contains the original NSGA-II multi-objective algorithm VNSNSGAII.py algorithm extend NSGA-II algorithm with a VNS block MDR algorithm both for makespan and energy is a novel algorithm developed to solve FJSP mixing different dispatching rules, SPT, NOR and DBA
+EVNSNSGAII.py algorithm uses MDR to initialise part of the population and optain near optimal solutions